 The lot number shall be shown as a Julian date, representing the day the product was packaged followed by the last digit of the year.
 The lot number must always include four digits.
-If the plant wants to use an alternative coding system, they must request approval from the IIC in conjunction with the FLS, and/or District Office.
-If the plant wants to include a use-by or sell-by date of liquid egg products for extended shelf life under refrigerated conditions, this must also be approved by LPDD.
-(Reference: See askFSIS Q&A - "Egg Product Production Codes")
+The plant may use an alternative coding system, in accordance with 9 CFR 590.200(a)(3) and 590.411(c)(3).